mjordan/islandora_workbench_docs/docs/installation_with_venv.md

 * Linux/macOS: `source venv/bin/activate`
 * Windows: `venv\Scripts\activate`

-*Important/stop*: You need to make sure the environment is active at this point, see activation instructions above:
+*Important/stop*: You need to make sure the environment is active at this point, see activation instructions above.

 After activation, you will see "(venv)" at the beginning of your terminal's command prompt: `(venv) jdoe-laptop::islandora_workbench jdoe$`